armAInexus/kleidiai/SECURITY.md

 ## Security Guidelines

 When KleidiAI is integrated and used in a product, developer must follow the security guidelines to improve security of the product.
-The following guidelines are not comprehensive and additional measures should be deployed to further protect the product.

-- AI/ML model description and data must be sufficiently protected from unauthorized modification.
-  KleidiAI micro-kernels perform AI/ML operation as defined in the API and does not provide a mechanism to detect and protect the system from malicious use of the API including (but not limited to) excessive use of CPU resources and denial-of-service attack.

-- Optimizations in KleidiAI micro-kernels might introduce inaccuracy due to the use of floating-point arithmetic, fixed-point arithmetic and quantization techniques.
-  If the decisions made by or based on the output of AI/ML model have security implication to the system, a safety envelop must be defined and deployed to make sure unexpected decisions do not lead to security issue.
+- The numerical behaviour of KleidiAI may vary slightly from other micro-kernel implementations, between different micro-kernel variants in KleidiAI and between different versions of KleidiAI.
+  The user should not be dependent on precise numerical behaviour of KleidiAI.

-- KleidiAI micro-kernels do not allocate memory but operate on the buffer allocated and shared by the caller of the API.
-The micro-kernels do not perform bound check, memory clean-up, etc.
+- KleidiAI micro-kernels do not have limit on the size of the operation it is performing.
-  The caller must make sure that the data buffer has been sufficiently allocated, passed to the micro-kernels correctly and all its data handled properly.
+  The caller must make sure the size of the operation is suitable for the system and does not cause denial-of-service.

-- When KleidiAI is linked to the product as a shared library, the library and linking must be protected from unauthorized modification.
+- KleidiAI micro-kernels do not perform bound checks on input or output buffers.
+  It is the caller’s responsibility to ensure that buffers are correctly sized, and the pointer offsets are correctly calculated.

 ## Third Party Dependencies